Poland and the euro: Convergence criteria

 The Maastricht Treaty originally required that all members of the European Union join the euro once certain economic criteria are met.
 As of May 2018, Poland met 2 out of the 5 criteria.

 Convergence Reports

 Since 1989, the European Commission and ECB prepare Convergence Reports on countries that do not participate in the euro area.
-According to Article 140 TFEU, at least once every 2 years Reports must be issued on Member States that did not join the eurozone.
+According to Article 140 TFEU, at least once every 2 years reports must be issued on Member States that have not joined the eurozone.